AdaCore/langkit/doc/tutorial.rst

 describe such AST nodes: there is an abstract ``Expr`` class while the ``Number`` and ``BinaryExpr`` are concrete classes deriving from it.

-This is exactly the approach that Langkit handles: all "root" AST nodes derive from the ``KaleidoscopeNode`` class, and you can create abstract classes (using the ``abstract`` class decorator) to create a hierarchy of node types.
+This is exactly the approach that Langkit uses: all "root" AST nodes derive from the ``KaleidoscopeNode`` class, and you can create abstract classes (using the ``abstract`` class decorator) to create a hierarchy of node types.